-The graduate faculty and staff of the Plant Biological Sciences Graduate Program extend our welcome you to the program!
+The graduate faculty and staff of the Plant and Microbial Biology Graduate Program extend our welcome you to the program!
 We intend to provide all students with the academic opportunities and environment conducive to a successful and rewarding graduate student experience.
 We invite you to participate fully in all aspects of the program and to interact with faculty and students across the spectrum of plant sciences at the University of Minnesota.

 Here are a few links to get you started:

 PMB students are required to participate in at least one semester-length teaching experience (~10 hours/week).
 Teaching assistantships may involve courses at the graduate or undergraduate level in the fields of cell biology, genetics or developmental biology.

 Each student works with his or her advisor to select a committee of four faculty members, with approval by the Director of Graduate Studies.
 This committee provides guidance and scientific expertise as they monitor the student’s progress and administer exams.